Prospective Exchange Students

 - Washington Ronald Reagan National Airport (DCA) - Approximately 118 miles (197 km) 2.5 hour drive

-UVAExpress: UVaExpress is the free coordinated shuttle bus transportation available for all international students from Dulles airport directly to U.Va. in August for the Fall term only.
+UVAExpress: UVaExpress is the free coordinated shuttle bus transportation available for new international students from Dulles airport directly to U.Va. in August for the Fall term only.

 Other Transportation Options: